 Requirements for certification for preschool through grade 3.
 (Also requires the completion of the elementary education major.)
+An online option of the Unified Early Childhood endorsement is available for those who hold or are eligible to hold certification in Elementary Education.
+Please contact the Education department for details.

 - EDU 229 Introduction to Early Childhood

 - EDU 230 Organization and Administration of Early Childhood Programs

+- EDU 314 Working with Parents

+- EDU 319 Communication and Collaborative Partnerships for Special Educators

 - EDU 407 Early Childhood Student Teaching

-- KIN 101 Concepts of Physical Fitness

-- KIN 104 First Aid
+- KIN 101 Concepts of Physical Fitness - KIN 104 First Aid

-- SOC 110 Contemporary Marriage and Family Living